 This circuit is capable of sourcing/ sinking bipolar (positive and negative) current.
 If carefully trimmed using VR1 and assuming the use of 0.1% resistors throughout, it can have an extraordinarily high output impedance - at least within the frequency range where the opamp has sufficient gain.

-The improved version can easily drive far more current, but because the resistor ratios are so great (10,000:1 in the circuit below) it may be found to be temperamental if operated with very high output impedance.
+The improved version can easily drive far more current, but because the resistor ratios are so great (10,000:1 in the circuit below) it is probable that it will be found to be temperamental if operated with even moderate output impedance.
 Actually, I'll rephrase that - it will be temperamental.
 The circuit can be trimmed to provide a wide range of output impedances, including negative impedance.
 Beware though - at close to infinite impedance with all resistances perfectly balanced, the circuit is extremely sensitive to small resistance value changes.
 Even a resistor change of 0.01%, large performance variations will occur.
 This is totally impractical for an audio system (for example).

 Figure 6 - 'Improved' Howland Current Pump